Slow graph bootstrap percolation II: Accelerating properties: Trees

 The summands on the right hand side correspond to different stages of the process.
-We will prove the following statements for each of these stages. \begin{enumerate}[label=(\roman*)] \item At time $1+2\ceil*{\frac{\height_z(T)}2}$ there is a complete bipartite graph between $U_1$ and $V(G)\setminus U_1$. \item After at most $\mu+1$ more steps we can find a copy $T_2$ of $T$ and an isomorphism $\phi_2:T\to T_2$ such that $\phi_2(U)\neq U_1$. \item After at most $1+\ceil*{\frac{\height_z(T)}2}$ further steps, $U_1$ will be a set of universal vertices. \item Once there is a set of $|U|$ universal vertices, $\delta-2$ additional universal vertices will occur within at most $\delta-2$ steps. \end{enumerate}

-Note that once we have proved the claims \ref{stage1}-\ref{stage4}, the proof of the proposition will be complete as we will have found the required number of universal vertices in the first $i^*$ steps.
+We will prove the following statements for each of these stages. \begin{enumerate}[label=(\roman*)] \item At time $i_1:=1+2\ceil*{\frac{\height_z(T)}2}$ there is a complete bipartite graph between $U_1$ and $V(G)\setminus U_1$. \item After at most $\mu+1$ more steps we can find a copy $T_2$ of $T$ and an isomorphism $\phi_2:T\to T_2$ such that $\phi_2(U)\neq U_1$. \item After at most $1+\ceil*{\frac{\height_z(T)}2}$ further steps, $U_1$ will be a set of universal vertices. \end{enumerate} If $\delta\leq 2$, then we take $U_1$ as our collection of universal vertices.
+Note that when $\delta=1$, the contribution of $\delta-2$ in \eqref{eq:i*} is negative, which is why we require the $+1$ term to cancel this out.
+In the case that $\delta>2$, we do one more stage as follows. \begin{enumerate}[label=(\roman*)] \item Once there is a set of $|U|$ universal vertices, $\delta-2$ additional universal vertices will occur within at most $\delta-2$ steps. \end{enumerate} Note that once we have proved the claims \ref{stage1}-\ref{stage4}, the proof of the proposition will be complete as we will have found the required number of universal vertices in the first $i^*$ steps.
 We are now going to prove the claims \ref{stage1}-\ref{stage4} sequentially.

 \textbf{Stage \ref{stage1}:} At time $1+\ceil{\height_z(T)/2}$ every vertex in $U_1$ is adjacent to every vertex in $V(G)\setminus V(T_1)$ by Lemma \ref{lem:trees_almostuniversal}.
 It remains to show the existence of the edges between $U_1$ and $V(T)\setminus U_1$ and so fix some arbitrary choice of $u\in U_1$ and $w\in V(T_1)\setminus U_1$.
 Moreover, fix some arbitrary $w'\in V(G)\setminus V(T_1)$, and note that $T_1^{(w\to w')}$ is contained in $G_{1+\ceil{\height_z(T)/2}}$.
 Indeed all of the edges adjacent to $w$ in $T_1$ must have their other endpoint in $U_1$ (as $U$ is a cover) and all vertices in $U_1$ are adjacent to $w'$ at time $1+\ceil{\height_z(T)/2}$.
 Lemma \ref{lem:trees_almostuniversal} applied to $T_1^{(w\to w')}$ then guarantees that in $G_{1+2\ceil{\height_z(T)/2}}$, $u$ and $w$ are adjacent and so, as $u$ and $w$ were arbitrary, the sets $U_1$ and $V(G)\setminus U_1$ are the partite sets of a complete bipartite graph.